 - 2 wetland lagoons

-- 2 new hides created
+- 2 hides restored/created

-- Improved visitor trails and access
+- 2 visitor trails installed and access to site improved